0xff-r4bbit/watchmetype/README.md

 ## Licence
 This project is released under a source-available licence.

 You are free to view, use, and modify the source code for personal and educational purposes.
-Commercial use, redistribution, hosting, or selling this software — including modified versions — is not permitted without explicit permission from the author.
+Commercial use, redistribution, hosting, or selling this software, including modified versions, is not permitted without explicit permission from the author.

 The source is shared to support transparency, learning, and community discussion, not to enable resale or unauthorised distribution.